cytoflow/cytoflow/index.md

 layout: default
 title: {{ site.name }}
 ---
 # Welcome!
 New to Cytoflow?
 Start with [a screencast.](https://youtu.be/rl1c4SlAfvU)

+# Are you on MacOS?
+A recent update has broken Cytoflow on MacOS.
+You can get experimental packages that should fix the problem [here](https://bintray.com/bpteague/cytoflow/cytoflow-py3k/v1#files)

 # What's wrong with other packages?